 Iran has large reserves of gas but not enough to provide exports for earning money and national consumption and replacing declining oil.
-They will need nuclear plants quick and should start now to build them.

--Denial of signed contracts

-Our forecast is based on ultimate reserves, but, as already stated, it assumes that there is no constraint from the demand or from the investments.
-A recent trend of denials of signed contracts in Bolivia, Russia and Venezuela is a bad sign for investors, because foreign investment and technology are needed in these countries, which are spending oil money for social uses.
-In the past such denial of signed contracts were going to the International Arbitration, but now only force prevails.

-All these constraints will make the oil peak a bumpy plateau and will lead to chaotic prices.
+They will need nuclear plants quick and should start now to build them. -Denial of signed contracts Our forecast is based on ultimate reserves but as already stated it assumes that there is no constraint from the demand or from the investments.
+A recent trend of denial of signed contracts in Bolivia, Russia and Venezuela is a bad sign for investors, but foreign investment and technology are needed in these countries, which are spending oil money for social uses.
+All these constraints will make the oil peak a bumpy plateau and will lead to chaotic prices. -Natural gas The remaining natural gas reserves reported as proved by nations display the same divergence with the technical data.

--Natural gas

-The remaining natural gas reserves reported as proved by nations display the same divergence with the technical data.
 The problem is that technical database is more difficult to obtain, because the difference between IHS and WM is wider than for oil as WM reports only so called technical gas, which can be produced when IHS reports discovery, including a lot of stranded gas.
 Technical data has peaked since 1980

-Figure 20: world remaining NG reserves from different sources.
+Figure 24: world remaining NG reserves from different sources.

-World cumulative discovery and production is modelled with a logistic curve but the largest gasfield (North Dome found in 1971 being North field in Qatar and South Pars in Iran reported as 1991 by IHS) represents about 15 % of the ultimate (Ghawar represents only 6%) and upsets the curve, so it is separated from the curve

-Figure 21: 2006 forecast: World conventional cumulative gas conventional discoveries and production with logistic models
+World cumulative discovery and production is modelled with a logistic curve but the largest gasfield (North Dome found in 1971 being North field in Qatar and South Pars in Iran reported as 1991 by IHS) represents about 15 % of the ultimate (Ghawar represents only 6%) and upsets the curve, so it is separated from the curve Figure 25: 2006 forecast: World conventional cumulative gas conventional discoveries and production with logistic models

 The ultimate NG was estimated at 10 000 Tcf (10 Pcf) 10 years ago (Laherrere, Perrodon, Campbell 1996) for conventional and 12 Pcf including non-conventional.
 We keep these values, as updated data confirm these round values, but if gasification of coal works (problem of sequestration of CO2), the ultimate can increase but it will not change the peak only the later decline.
 The world NG production will peak in 2030 about 140 Tcf/a when USDOE 2006 forecasts for 2030 182 Tcf/a and rising, but IEA 2005 has decreased from 2004 the value to 165 Tcf/a.
-Figure 22: World annual gas discovery & production as forecasts
+Figure 26: World annual gas discovery & production as forecasts

 Global gas will peak around 2030, but as gas is ten times more expensive to transport than oil, there are several natural gas local markets: North America, Europe, Asia Pacific and now South America.
 There is still flared gas because too far from consumption centers and there is large amount of unconventional gas with tight reservoirs, gas shales, CBM (coalbed methane).
-But unconventional gas needs a very large amount of drilling (fast declines) and growth will be slow.
+But unconventional gas needs a very large amount of drilling and growth will be slow.
 The attempts in the 70s to produce dissolved gas in geopressured aquifers (Gulf Coast) demonstrate that problems are almost insurmountable.
 Hopes in oceanic hydrates are dreams as these hydrates are too dispersed (decimetric or metric accumulation) to be one day produced if a way to produce them is found = again a myth!
 Gas shortage will occur soon in North America and it is why they are rushing to build LNG terminals.
-Conventional natural gas production will decline sharply (already since 2001) when comparing to the discovery shifted by 23 years.
+Conventional natural gas production will decline sharply when comparing to the discovery shifted by 23 years.